Ypres Reservoir Cemetery, Ieper - Belgium

 Location

-The cemetery is about 10-15 minutes' walk from the Grote Markt (market square) in the centre of Ieper.
+The Ypres Reservoir Cemetery is located on the Plumerlaan, about 10-15 minutes' walk from the Grote Markt (market square) in the centre of Ieper.

 The Boer War